 Just as the proof of the pudding is in the eating, the proof of AR/VR technology is in the experiencing.

 Ethosh Digital offers end-to-end communication solutions for marketing modern medical devices and technology.
-Operating at the dynamic intersection of communication and technology, Ethosh specializes in the use of AR and VR for telling immersive stories.
+Operating at the dynamic intersection of communication and technology, Ethosh specializes in the use of augmented reality and virtual marketing for telling immersive stories.